 For 2019, the annual incentive for each NEO was determined based on two categories of performance metrics: four equally weighted financial metrics totaling 75% of the award opportunity; and individual goals and objectives, both strategic and operational, weighted at 25% of the award opportunity.
 At the beginning of 2019, the Company performance objectives were approved by the Compensation Committee to align our annual operating plan, reflect the Company's strategic plan, and to ensure challenging goal-setting.
 Individual goals and objectives were developed independently between the respective NEO and Chief Executive Officer.
 The individual goals for the Chief Executive Officer's annual incentive were developed by the Chief Executive Officer and presented to the Compensation Committee for consideration and approval.
-All goals are tied to strategic business needs for the coming year and are pushed down through the organization to align all incentive pay participants with Company goals and objectives.
-The Compensation Committee determines the final payout by considering the NEOs' achievements and contributions during the year as well as Company performance, market conditions and difficulty of achieving the goals.
+All goals are tied to strategic business needs for the compensation Committee determines the final payout by considering the NEOs' achievements and contributions during the year as well as Company performance, market conditions and difficulty of achieving the goals.